Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 - __inhibition_constant__
   - Type: float
-  - Description: The inhibition constant (K<sub>i</sub>) is a significant parameter in biocatalysis, describing the affinity of an inhibitor for an enzyme.
+  - Description: The inhibition constant (K<sub>i</sub>) escribes the affinity of an inhibitor for an enzyme.
 It indicates how effectively an inhibitor influences enzyme activity.
 A lower K<sub>i</sub> value suggests a strong binding of the inhibitor to the enzyme.

 - __inhibition_constant_unit__
   - Type: string